Introduction – English

 - GEA will respond to any requests for access or correction within a reasonable time of receipt of the request, but by no later than 30 days of the request being received.

-- If you have a question or complaint about our Privacy Policies or GEAs’ collection, use or safe disposal or destruction of your personal information, your feedback should be directed in the first instance to GEA Privacy Officer at the contact details set out at clause 19 of this policy.
+- If you have a question or complaint about our Privacy Policies or GEAs’ collection, use or safe disposal, or destruction of your personal information, your feedback should be directed in the first instance to GEA Privacy Officer at the contact details set out in clause 19 of this policy.

 - We will promptly investigate your complaint and attempt to resolve the matter.
-If you are not satisfied with the outcome of this procedure or we have not responded to you with a determination within 30 days then you may contact the Office of the Australian Information Commissioner.
+If you are not satisfied with the outcome of this procedure or we have not responded to you with a determination within 30 days then you may contact our Office.

 Transfer of information overseas

 - GEA does not ordinarily disclose personal information to overseas recipients.
-Personal information will only be disclosed by GEA to overseas recipients in accordance with law such as if the disclosure is required by Australian law.
+Personal information will only be disclosed by GEA to overseas recipients in accordance with the law such as if the disclosure is required by Government law.

 - GEA collects information from the site using “IP files”.

-- Should you wish to read more information on privacy legislation or the Australian Privacy Principles we recommend that you visit the website of the office of the Australian Information Commissioner at www.oaic.gov.au or, if in New Zealand, the Privacy Commissioner’s website at www.privacy.org.nz
+- Should you wish to read more information on privacy legislation or the Business Privacy Principles we recommend that you visit the website of the office of the country in which you are based.